-The residence incorporates a wood exterior, composition tile roof, medium gable with pediment over the main entrance with overhang and set in lattice woodwork windows, as well as other features.
-These features are generally modest and simple in design and would not represent a unique design or detailing specific to this home.
-The detached carport and accessory structure match the architectural style of the main dwelling and consist of similar wooden material.
-The architectural features that are incorporated into the dwelling and the shed are common features and are not unique to the overall design of the subject property.
+The subject property does not meet this criterion.
+The garage has a utilitarian design and is approximately 288 square-feet in size.
+The garage has a shiplap exterior with a beige finish and a composition shingle roof.
+The garage does not appear to have been modified over the past several years and the features are generally modest and simple in design and do not represent a unique design or detailing specific to this home.
+The architectural features that are incorporated into the garage are common features and are not unique to the overall design of the subject property.